FilmakademieRnd/AnimHost/python/ml_framework/README.md

 **Issue**: The TrainingNode looks stuck at `One-time Env Setup`.
 **Solution**: This does take some time because it downloads and installs larger libraries like PyTorch and Cuda.
 Do expect a few minutes.
 You'll only need this step for your very first run.

+**Issue**: The TrainingNode looks stuck at `Starting training ...`.
+**Solution**: Both the first and expecially the second starting training steps need a few minutes to load the datasets into memory if you're using the full Surivor 2025 set.
+If you're giving this a trial run you can use only a few FBX files.

 For technical issues, see [DEV_GUIDE.md](DEV_GUIDE.md) or [open an issue](https://github.com/FilmakademieRnd/AnimHost/issues).